dceejay/RedMap/README.md

    - **name** - name of the map base layer OR **overlay** - name of overlay layer
    - **url** - url of the map layer
    - **opt** - options object for the new layer
-   - **wms** - boolean, specifies if the data is provided by a Web Map Service
+   - **wms** - true/false/grey, specifies if the data is provided by a Web Map Service (if grey sets layer to greyscale)
    - **bounds** - sets the bounds of an Overlay-Image.
 2 Dimensional Array that defines the top-left and bottom-right Corners (lat/lon Points)
    - **delete** - name or array of names of base layers and/or overlays to delete and remove from layer menu.
  - **heatmap** - set heatmap options object see https://github.com/Leaflet/Leaflet.heat#reference